jon-finkel/lem-in/README.md

 # LEM-IN - @42Born2Code

-Lem-in is an algorithm project, the 3rd in the algorithm branch here at [2][42], where ants have to go the from a starting point to and ending point as fast as possible.
-Refer to the [1][project instructions] for more details.
+Lem-in is an algorithm project, the 3rd in the algorithm branch here at [42][2], where ants have to go the from a starting point to and ending point as fast as possible.
+Refer to the [project instructions][1] for more details.

 ## Algorithm